Meet Maya S Penn, the teenaged eco-activist who has done more than most adults to make the world a better place

-She started her first company, Maya’s Ideas, when she was 8 years old, and has since been featured in Forbes, the Huffington Post, The Kind Life and many other publications.
-Recently, she was honoured as an entrepreneur at the 2012 SCLC Women’s 33rd Annual Drum Major for Justice Awards in the Youth Category, along with Sean Penn, Samuel L. Jackson, and the Rev. Al Sharpton, amongst other luminaries.
+She started her first company, Maya’s Ideas, when she was only 8 years old, and has since been featured in Forbes, the Huffington Post, The Kind Life and many other publications.
+Recently, she was honoured as an entrepreneur at the 2012 SCLC Women’s 33rd Annual Drum Major for Justice Awards in the Youth Category, along with the likes of Sean Penn, Samuel L. Jackson, and the Rev. Al Sharpton, amongst other luminaries.

 Here, she tells Eluxe about being a young entrepreneur, stopping Keystone XL and growing your own beauty products.